Under the Dome (film): Impact

+A comparative discourse study by Qiuyang Li and Ya Yang found differences between Chinese and American news coverage of Under the Dome.
+The study argues that Chinese media coverage focused more on public emotion and opinion toward Chai Jing and the documentary, while American media coverage paid more attention to the broader event, including censorship, government responsibility, and political context.

 The film resonated with parents, who had for years been expressing fears about the negative impact that air pollution was having on the health of their children, with many parents keeping their children inside as much as possible to lessen the negative impacts of pollutant levels that were forty times higher than the recommended exposure limits.

-Beyond its profound domestic impact, Under the Dome also garnered considerable international attention, being widely reported by global media outlets and sparking discussions among international environmental organizations about China's pollution challenges and its approach to environmental activism.

 While receiving many positive responses, criticism of the documentary also emerged among the public.
 Some doubted that the numeric data on air pollutant emissions as well as the impacts on human health caused by smog were accurate and reliable; some even believed that these data had actually been forged by Chai Jing.
 Some argued that Chai Jing, through her celebrity social status, was speaking for the welfare of well-off middle-class elites instead of ordinary citizens and the low-income groups, because the latter groups have fewer opportunities to adapt to air pollution.
 Others still held doubts about the credibility of Chai Jing’s maternal position and how that related to the air pollution with her baby’s medical operation.
+Despite these criticisms, survey research found that viewers generally evaluated the documentary positively, rating it as accurate, credible, objective, timely, and easy to understand.

+Li and Yang also note that some major stakeholders were largely absent from Chinese media coverage.
+In particular, the state-owned oil companies criticized in the documentary, including China National Petroleum Corporation and Sinopec, were not treated as discourse speakers in Chinese media reports, even though American media paid more attention to their responses and responsibilities.